 I go barefoot whenever I can.
 Why?
 I love the way it feels, and I know it’s better for my body because that’s how I was made to walk (not in shoes).
-But most importantly, because I want my dose of vitamins G and D. And now, during the warm summer months, it’s a perfect time to forgo wearing shoes outside and get grounded!
+But most importantly, because I want my dose of vitamins G and D. And now, during the warm spring and summer months, it’s a perfect time to forgo wearing shoes outside and get grounded!

 Find yourself a grassy yard or a grassy park.
 Better yet, if you are near the beach, stroll along the cool, wet sand as the ocean laps at your feet.
 If you have any pain or stress when you start out, I guarantee you’re going to feel better after a half-hour or hour of walking barefoot.
 Sitting barefoot, with your feet planted on the ground, is also good (I just prefer walking because of all the health benefits associated with exercise).

 “There’s something special – almost spiritual, even – about touching the earth.
 Let’s say you’ve had a challenging day at work.
 You come home.
 What’s the first thing you do?
 Take off your shoes, right?
 When you’re barefoot outdoors, something special happens.
 You feel the ground and suddenly all your anxiety dissipates.”

 -Michael Sandler and Jessica Lee, co-authors of the 2013 book, Barefoot Walking

 When you are outside walking, you can get vitamin D from sunshine.
 Additionally, you can also get a good dose of what I call “vitamin G.” G stands for ground and vitamin G refers to the natural, gentle electric charge on the Earth’s surface.